dotnet/AspNetCore.Docs/aspnetcore/razor-pages/ui-class.md

 ms.custom: "mvc, seodec18"
 uid: razor-pages/ui-class
 ---
-# Create reusable UI using the Razor Class Library project in ASP.NET Core
+# Create reusable UI using the Razor class library project in ASP.NET Core

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-Razor views, pages, controllers, page models, [Razor components](xref:blazor/class-libraries), [View components](xref:mvc/views/view-components), and data models can be built into a Razor Class Library (RCL).
+Razor views, pages, controllers, page models, [Razor components](xref:blazor/class-libraries), [View components](xref:mvc/views/view-components), and data models can be built into a Razor class library (RCL).
 The RCL can be packaged and reused.
 Applications can include the RCL and override the views and pages it contains.
 When a view, partial view, or Razor Page is found in both the web app and the RCL, the Razor markup (*.cshtml* file) in the web app takes precedence.

 This feature requires [!INCLUDE[](~/includes/2.1-SDK.md)]